 First of all you’ll want to feel ready to compete, this means you and your horse must be fully able to ride the test you’ve chosen to do.
 As a rule of thumb, you want the first show to be a nice, pleasant and rewarding experience for you and your horse, so ideally pick a level under what you’re working on at home so that you can really execute the test well.
 At the show you’re more than likely going to be feeling a little anxious and nervous (which is completely normal) and going into the show ring thinking ‘Dam, I wish I’d of gone for the elementary as my shoulder-in is not solid enough’ isn’t going to make those nerves any better.
 That’s why it’s so important to be riding all of the movements in the test at home without great difficulty.

-Your first show should be at a ‘horse friendly’ facility, no big waving flags, maybe a small show where you’ll have a quiet warm up, or a local show where you don’t have to do as much traveling.
+Your first show should be at a ‘horse friendly’ facility, no big waving flags, maybe a small show where you’ll have a quiet warm up.
+A local show where you don’t have too far is ideal.
 Your show date should be picked out so that you have plenty of time to get yourself organized as you may need to buy a new white dressage saddle pad, organize transport, buy a new pair of gloves or show shirt.
-It’s a good idea to organize an early finish at work on the Friday before your show so you can give him a bath as these little things, I guarantee, will reduce so much pressure and stress if it’s all planned way in advance.3.
-Take a trip out to the show grounds
+It’s a good idea to organize an early finish at work on the Friday before your show so you can give him a bath as these little things, I guarantee, will reduce so much pressure and stress if it’s all planned way in advance.

 I personally think this is one of the most important things that you must know and remember before going to a show.
 You will know by the different feelings you get from your horse, when you’re ready to start to work up through the gaits and movements.
 Another important part of this is knowing your test time as you’ll want to give yourself the correct amount of warm up time so you can calmly work through each part, without stressing.
 When planning how much time you need, think about some of the little things i.e what time you’ll get the horse out the trailer, when you’ll get changed and how long it takes roughly to get from the trailer to the arena.
 You’ll need to think about how much time you’ll want walking your horse around the warm up arena before you start as this may be impacted by how fresh your horse feels.
 To finish, give your self a few minutes to weigh up the show ring and ask the ring stewards whether your judge is using a bell or a whistle (if there are multiple show rings).
 Think it all through, as going into a test without enough warm up time is just the same as having way too much time that you run out of batteries before the test.